Home PS5 Reviews Devidicon Review

 Devidicon wastes no time easing you in.
 The year is 2197, and Space Station Ominous 19 has already been written off by anyone who mattered.
 What remains is chaos.
 Space pirates roam the corridors, automated defence systems have gone rogue, and whatever order once existed has long since been stripped away.

+You arrive as an Elite Trooper, a cybernetic operative built by the Teldar Corporation and deployed with one clear directive: clean house before the station is completely dismantled.
 There is no real mystery here.
-No slow unraveling of plot threads or philosophical questions about artificial intelligence.
+No slow unravelling of plot threads or philosophical questions about artificial intelligence.
 Instead, Devidicon presents a simple premise and commits fully to it.
 You are here to move fast, shoot faster, and survive long enough to make it deeper into the station.
 That clarity works in its favour.

 Movement That Never Lets You Rest

-From the first encounter, Devidicon establishes its rhythm.
+From the first encounter, Devidicon sets its rhythm.
 You move through tight corridors and open chambers filled with enemies that rarely give you a moment to breathe.
-Combat is immediate and constant, built around quick reactions and clean execution.
+Combat is immediate and constant, built on quick reactions and clean execution.
+Your Elite Trooper is responsive, encouraging aggression.
+Movement is sharp, attacks are fast, and there is a satisfying sense of impact when enemies fall.
+The game does not want you to hesitate.
+It wants you to commit.

 This creates a loop that feels almost rhythmic.
 You are constantly adjusting, repositioning, and reacting to new threats as they appear.
 When it clicks, it feels less like individual actions and more like a continuous motion.
 The challenge is not just surviving encounters.
 It is maintaining momentum while doing so.